fosterbrereton/forest-svg-docs/forest_intro.md

 <img class='svg-img' src='{{site.baseurl}}/svg/root_topped.svg'/>

 This "root top loop" is a unique property of the forest, and is used as a termination case in some traversals.
 For example, since preorder traversal iterators always point to a leading edge, the end iterator is the root top loop.
+(Because it is such a specialized implementation detail, the root top loop is often omitted when diagramming.)

 ### One Node